Breathe & Refuel

 ✔ Protect your energy by reducing how much stress your body carries

-✔ Build a steady baseline you can return to anytime
+✔ Build a steady foundation you can return to when life feels demanding

 Yes.
 This work is designed for real life.
 The goal is not to eliminate stress, but to help your body recover more reliably so stress doesn’t accumulate or take as much of a toll.